jefreybulla/reservation-app/README.md

-# ReservationApp
+# ReservationApp - Coding challenge
+Build an API to make a restaurant reservation based on number of diners and dietary restrictions.
+See the full challenge description [here](take-home.md)

+## Features
-This api has the following features:
+This API has the following features:
 - Find restaurants with available tables
 - Make a table reservation at a restaurant